 The company, which still owns and operates the club, was formed in 1912 under the chairmanship of Claude Rippon of the Oxford Times company.
 During the First World War, older members of the club and the few remaining staff kept the golf club going and membership increased greatly with the vast resurgence of interest in the game when hostilities came to an end.

-In 1921, a new clubhouse was erected after the previous thatched roof clubhouse was hit by lightening and over the next few years J.H Turner, the club professional, proved himself invaluable in re-designing and improving parts of the original course.
+In 1921, a new clubhouse was erected after the previous thatched roof clubhouse was hit by lightning and over the next few years J.H Turner, the club professional, proved himself invaluable in re-designing and improving parts of the original course.
 But his masterpiece was yet to come - the creation of a new nine-hole course in an area of gorse and heather.
 He had a real flair for using contours of the ground and he retained all the natural features in a delightful course, which was given pride of place above the 18-hole course by many members and visitors.

 After the Second World War the directors of the club realised that the woods of Frilford Heath House Estate, which bordered the course, could possibly be bought for development, thus destroying the peaceful isolation, which was such an attractive part of golf at Frilford.
 When the estate did eventually come on the market the club quickly stepped in to acquire a further 49 acres and the fine country mansion.